 For Seniors: Laptop Buying Decisions — What Type?

 Desktop replacements are laptops with more heft.
-They typically weigh more than 10 pounds and have larger monitors (perhaps 18 inches).
+They might weigh more than 10 pounds and have larger monitors (perhaps as big as 20 inches).
 Their keyboards are roomier as well.
-However, though they aren't too difficult to move around your home, they aren’t meant to be as portable as other types of laptops.
+However, although they aren't too difficult to move around your home, they aren’t meant to be as portable as other types of laptops.